Dhevdharsan/Dhevdharsan/README.md

 ### [GauntletAgent — Heads-Up Limit Texas Hold'em AI](https://github.com/Dhevdharsan)
 `Python` `Alpha-Beta Minimax` `Q-Learning` `Genetic Algorithm` `Monte Carlo`

 A poker-playing AI agent built on a 6-stage decision pipeline: precomputed preflop hand tables, time-bounded Monte Carlo post-flop evaluation, opponent profiling across 5 behavioral styles (maniac → calling station), a 3-tier bluff layer (semi-bluff, slow play, river bluff), and depth-3 Alpha-Beta Minimax search with profile-weighted opponent nodes instead of worst-case assumptions.
-Weights were trained in two phases — Q-Learning for initial policy (self-play across 3 difficulty tiers) then a Genetic Algorithm over a 4-opponent Gauntlet to escape a local optimum and converge to a tight-aggressive (TAG) profile that folds under pressure and values strong hands heavily.
+Weights were trained in two phases — Q-Learning for initial policy across 3 difficulty tiers, then a Genetic Algorithm over a 4-opponent Gauntlet to escape a local optimum and converge to a tight-aggressive profile that folds under pressure and values strong hands heavily.

 ---

 ### [Smart Expense Analyzer](https://github.com/Dhevdharsan)
 `Python` `FastAPI` `Next.js` `Celery` `Redis` `Supabase` `XGBoost` `Hugging Face` `LangChain` `Tesseract` `Chart.js`

-A full-stack AI-powered expense tracking app built for the UMass Five College community (CS 520, Spring 2026) that eliminates manual receipt entry through an event-driven asynchronous pipeline: Tesseract OCR extracts merchant, amount, and date from uploaded receipt images, facebook/bart-large-mnli zero-shot classifies each expense into one of 10 categories, and XGBoost forecasts next-month spend with burnout probability using lag features and a sigmoid function.
-The API gateway returns HTTP 202 in under 200ms by offloading all OCR and NLP computation to a Celery/Redis worker, with Supabase Realtime pushing processing status to the client; the analytics dashboard (Chart.js line + doughnut charts) and a LangChain natural language query interface complete the experience, backed by 46 automated tests at 63% backend coverage.
+A full-stack AI-powered expense tracking app built for the UMass Five College community (CS 520, Spring 2026) that eliminates manual receipt entry through an event-driven asynchronous pipeline: Tesseract OCR extracts merchant, amount, and date from uploaded receipt images; facebook/bart-large-mnli zero-shot classifies each expense into one of 10 categories; XGBoost forecasts next-month spend with burnout probability using lag features and a sigmoid function.
+The API gateway returns HTTP 202 in under 200ms by offloading all OCR and NLP computation to a Celery/Redis worker, with Supabase Realtime pushing status to the client — backed by 46 automated tests at 63% backend coverage.

 ---